Employee and Non-employee Travel Allowances

 Refer to section 5 below for information on employee Incidental allowances as it relates to non-commercial lodging.

-- The tables include IDRC rates for 160+ countries where meal allowances are denominated in CAD.
+- The table includes IDRC rates for 160+ countries where meal allowances are denominated in CAD.

 The incidental allowance is country or country-city specific and is equal to 32% of the meal allowance per diem for the location.
 There is no general amount covering all locations.
 The incidental allowance is payable to the traveller for round-trip, same day travel provided that the duration of the official travel is at least 7.5 hours.